envil/redescription-mining-code/sphinx/siren-web/use_cases.rst

 =========================

 .. note::
-   The first use-case concern niche-finding, i.e. the problem of finding species' bioclimatic envelope, an important task in biology.
+   The first use-case concerns niche-finding, i.e. the problem of finding species' bioclimatic envelope, an important task in biology.

    The :ref:`video tutorial <vtutorial>` provides a step by step use-case with this data.